NREL/FuelLib/docs/tutorials.rst

 - ``--export_dir``: Specify the directory to export the file.
 The default is "FuelLib/exportData".
 - ``--export_mix``: Export the fuel as a single mixture species.
 The default is 0 or False.
 - ``--export_mix_name``: Specify the name of the mixture species if ``--export_mix`` is set to True.
 The default is the same as the fuel name.
+- ``--fuel_data_dir``: Specify the directory containing the fuel data files.
+The default is "FuelLib/fuelData".

 To specify all liquid fuel species deposity to a single gas-phase species, run the following command: ::